-Moved by G. Doubleday, Seconded by F. Pepin,
+Moved by G. Doubleday, Seconded by F. Pepin, That the Heritage Advisory Comm

 That the Heritage Advisory Committee recommends that Council endorse giving the three salvaged branches from the A.W.
 Wilson Memorial Maple Tree to Heritage Manor to build a commemorative bench for public use in Wilson's name; and further